Tsardines/news-app/README.md

 To view/edit/delete a single user-submitted article, go to:

-`.com/home/1/edit`
+`[herokuapp-link-here].com/home/1/edit`

-Direct links to each one will be fixed in the very near future.
+Direct links to each article will be added in the very near future.